 Wells Fargo Bank, N.A. ("Wells Fargo Bank") will act as Custodian under the Custodial Agreement.
 Wells Fargo Bank is a national banking association and a wholly-owned subsidiary of Wells Fargo & Company.
-A diversified financial services company, Wells Fargo & Company is a U.S. bank holding company with approximately \$2.0 trillion in assets and approximately 263,000 employees as of December 31, 2017, which provides banking, insurance, trust, mortgage and consumer finance services throughout the United States and internationally.
+A diversified financial services company, Wells Fargo & Company is a U.S. bank holding company with approximately \$1.9 trillion in assets and approximately 259,000 employees as of December 31, 2018, which provides banking, insurance, trust, mortgage and consumer finance services throughout the United States and internationally.
 Wells Fargo Bank provides retail and commercial banking services and corporate trust, custody, securities lending, securities transfer, cash management, investment management and other financial and fiduciary services.
 The Seller, the Trustee, the Guarantor, the Servicer and the Securities Administrator may maintain banking and other commercial relationships with Wells Fargo Bank and its affiliates.
 Wells Fargo Bank maintains principal corporate trust offices located at 9062 Old Annapolis Road, Columbia, Maryland 21045 (among other locations).

-Wells Fargo Bank serves or may have served within the past two years as loan file custodian for various mortgage loans owned by the Seller or an affiliate of the Seller and anticipates that one or more of those mortgage loans may be included in the Trust.
+Wells Fargo Bank serves or may have served within the past two years as loan file custodian for various mortgage loans owned by the Sponsor or an affiliate of the Sponsor and anticipates that one or more of those mortgage loans may be included in the Trust.
 The terms of any custodial agreement under which those services are provided by Wells Fargo Bank are customary for the mortgage-backed securitization industry and provide for the delivery, receipt, review and safekeeping of mortgage loan files.

-Wells Fargo Bank is acting as Custodian of the mortgage files pursuant to the Custodial Agreement.
-In that capacity, Wells Fargo Bank is responsible to hold and safeguard the mortgage notes and other contents of the mortgage files on behalf of the Trustee and the Certificateholders.
-Wells Fargo Bank maintains each mortgage file in a separate file folder marked with a unique bar code to assure loan-level file integrity and to assist in inventory management.
-Mortgage files are segregated by transaction or investor.
+In its capacity as Custodian, Wells Fargo Bank is responsible to hold and safeguard the mortgage notes and other contents of the mortgage loan files on behalf of the Trustee and the Certificateholders.
+Wells Fargo Bank maintains each mortgage loan file in a separate file folder marked with a unique bar code to assure loan-level file integrity and to assist in inventory management.
+Mortgage loan files are segregated by transaction or investor.
 Wells Fargo Bank has been engaged in the mortgage document custody business for more than 25 years.